keithalewis/math/fof.md

 All instruments have _issuers_.
 Stocks and bonds are issued by companies to raise capital.
-Futures are created by _exchanges_ to match _liquidity providers_ with exchage customers.
+Futures are created by _exchanges_ to match _liquidity providers_ with exchange customers.
 Commodities originate from producers of the physical product.
 Currencies are issued by governments of countries.